Projects are presented in chronological order, starting with the most recent.

 Nixie tube tester

 Nixie tubes are very cool retro-looking neon-type tubes used in some 1950's and 1960's electronics to display numbers.
 I salvaged two of these tubes from a multimeter I lost in a major flood at our house in September 2011.
 I decided to build this box to test the tubes, and to familiarize myself with how they work.
 The unit runs off a 9 volt battery using a power supply (from a kit I purchased online from LEDsales in Australia) to step the voltage up to 170 volts.
+The "chicken-head" knob completed the retro look.

 We had to gut and rebuid our entire basement, including my workshop, following a flood in 2011.
 Although it took a lot of time, money and effort, my new bench is a joy to work at.